hwdsl2/setup-ipsec-vpn/docs/clients.md

 Once connected, you will see a VPN icon overlay on the network status icon.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

+If you get an error when trying to connect, see <a href="#troubleshooting">Troubleshooting</a>.

 ## Windows Phone

 Users with Windows Phone 8.1 and above, try <a href="http://forums.windowscentral.com/windows-phone-8-1-preview-developers/301521-tutorials-windows-phone-8-1-support-l2tp-ipsec-vpn-now.html" target="_blank">this tutorial</a>.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

 ## Linux

-Note: Instructions below are adapted from [the work of Peter Sanford](https://gist.github.com/psanford/42c550a1a6ad3cb70b13e4aaa94ddb1c).
+Instructions below are based on [the work of Peter Sanford](https://gist.github.com/psanford/42c550a1a6ad3cb70b13e4aaa94ddb1c).
 Commands must be run as `root` on your VPN client.

 To set up the VPN client, first install the following packages: